Azure/azure-iot-sdks/c/doc/devbox_setup.md

 <a name="windowsce"/>
 ## Set up a Windows Embedded Compact 2013 development environment

-- Install [Visual Studio 2013][visual-studio].
+- Install [Visual Studio 2015][visual-studio].
 You can use the free Community Edition if you meet the licensing requirements.
 Be sure to include Visual C++ and NuGet Package Manager.
-- Install [Application Builder for Windows Embedded Compact 2013][application-builder]
+- Install [Application Builder for Windows Embedded Compact 2013][application-builder] for Visual Studio 2015
 - Install [Toradex Windows Embedded Compact 2013 SDK][toradex-CE8-sdk] or your own SDK.
 - Install [git](http://www.git-scm.com) making sure git.exe can be run from a command line.